sous-chefs/kafka/README.md

 with attributes), attributes are documented inline (in the `attribute` files that is).

-Attributes concerning configuring of a Kafka broker are to be set under the `broker` namespace, and one can choose which ever syntax they prefer the most, the following are all valid ways to define broker configuration:
+Attributes concerning configuration of a Kafka broker are to be set under the `broker` namespace, and one can choose which ever syntax they prefer the most, the following are all valid ways to define broker configuration: